Subscribe from £1 per week

 djw — what bollocks.
 I heard his speech and it was pure mainstream conservative.
 An end to top down direction as per labour.

 So Britain under Labour was not a “broken Britain”, but actually a better open society?
 What a mendacious line he took in the campaign then on “broken Britain”!
 I will never vote Conservative until this left-wing creep is out of office.

 Cameron praises the Brown government for creating an open society (code for cultural change).
 He is clearly not intending to run a conservative administration.
 It seems he is our first Lib Dem prime minister.

-Already a subscriber with a Web ID?
+Already a digital subscriber with a Web ID?
 Login here.